 My main hobby now is cycling in Japan.

 My first intro to computers and programming was via books published by Radio Shack and Texas Instruments about how computer chips worked with Instruction Set Sequencing and logic gates.
 I was gutted as a young boy to be refused the purchase of a user manual for an Atlas mainframe computer because it was deemed too difficult for me to understand by museum staff.
 But maybe that was the catalyst for my desire to master engineering topics better than my peers in the future?

 Social Media Channels

-My GDScript Dude channel is just getting started on YouTube.
+My GDScript Dude channel is booming on YouTube (over 1000 subscribers).
 I subscribe to many related channels and make my subs public so that you can check those channels out as well.

 Say hello to GDScript Dude who is a big fan of Godot Engine

 The word Godot has no official way to pronounce it, but I am hearing Go Doh as the most common way to pronounce it lately rather than say Go Dot.
 And this is probably an important observation since the YouTube bots listen to the words in a video now for keyword recognition.

 I noticed that people were referring to the community members on FB in various ways, so I decided to try to standardise this and call us Godotians.
 Now I see this term gaining traction.
 And there was some debate as to how to pronounce this, and we (maybe 2 of us?) settled on Go Doh Shuns rather than Go Doh Tians which I started out with but had no big allegiance for.
 But none of this is official, it’s community driven, and it evolves with time.